-Data protocol/ Instrument Development
+Data Protocol/ Instrument Development

 Are you planning a focus group or conducting interviews for your dissertation?
-If so, then you need a sequence of questions that follow the logic of your inquiry, are non-threatening to your participants, and can be executed efficiently and successfully.
+If so, then you need a sequence of questions and protocol that follow the logic of your inquiry, are non-threatening to your participants, and can be executed efficiently and successfully.
 Our expert methodologists can help ensure that you are sufficiently prepared for your interviews and focus groups, and that you are asking the kinds of questions that will most effectively address your main research questions.

 All qualitative data requires coding to prepare it for meaningful analysis.
 In simple terms, coding can be understood as classifying or tagging text data.
 By applying a coding scheme, qualitative analysis generates variables, which can be used in descriptive and inferential analysis.